anyaschukin/OverRide/level01/README.md

 - ```system()``` is at 0xf7e6aed0
 - ```exit()``` is at 0xf7e5eb70
 - "/bin/sh" is at 0xf7f897ec
+Note: we will flip these for little endian!

 Why bother add the ```exit()```?
 Because if we don't, then the shell will segfault upon exit – which will be recorded in the dmesg logs and visible to any system admin who looks...
 So basically, to erase our footsteps!